 - Then, a cement plug shall be set at least 50 – 100m in length into the casing, depending on casing diameter, between 5 – 50m below the sea bottom.

 - The top of the cement plug shall be located and verified by mechanical loading.

-In some cases, specially when Suspension or temporary well abandonment process is requested, it may be useful for operational and safety reason to run in hole a killing string.
+In some cases, especially when Suspension or temporary well abandonment process is requested, it may be useful for operational and safety reasons to run in the hole a killing string.
 Running a kill string that is usually made up of tubings, will ensure that when the well is re-entered, pressure control and circulation is possible down to the defined depth.

 To be effective, please consider the following:

 - A kill string should be run as deep as possible, just above the uppermost plug.